aai-institute/lakefs-spec/docs/quickstart.md

 # Quickstart

 Welcome!
-This quickstart guide will get you up and running with `lakefs-spec` by showing you how to
+This quickstart guide will get you up and running with lakeFS-spec by showing you how to

 1. [install the `lakefs-spec` package](#installing),
 1. [spin up a local lakeFS server](#spinning-up-a-local-lakefs-instance),
 1. [create a lakeFS repository for experimentation](#create-a-lakefs-repository), and
 1. [perform basic file system operations](#using-the-lakefs-fsspec-file-system)
-in a lakeFS repository using `lakefs-spec`.
+in a lakeFS repository using lakeFS-spec.

 ??? info "Prerequisites"

     To follow along with this guide, you will need a few prerequisites ready on your machine:

-    - `lakefs-spec` supports Windows, macOS, or Linux
+    - lakeFS-spec supports Windows, macOS, or Linux
     - [Docker](https://www.docker.com/get-started/), with Docker Compose
     - [Python 3.9](https://python.org) or later
     - optionally, [`lakectl`](https://docs.lakefs.io/reference/cli.html), the lakeFS command line tool

     Please take a moment to make sure you have these tools available before proceeding with the next steps.

-## Installing `lakefs-spec`
+## Installing lakeFS-spec

 ??? tip "A note on virtual environments"